 Education: BS, Boston State College and Magisterie Primario, Azores, Portugal; MEd, University of Massachusetts, Boston; EdD, Boston University

 Representative List of Recent Publications / Exhibitions:

 Dr. Serpa, now Professor Emerita, spent her time at Lesley as a bilingual professor who is committed to high quality teacher education and equity in educational practice for all students.
-She was a doctoral senior advisor and has designed Master's programs and doctoral specializations in Bilingual-ESL Special Education.
+She is a doctoral senior advisor and has designed Master's programs and doctoral specializations in Bilingual-ESL Special Education.
 Dr. Serpa served as the director and co-director of two major 5-year teacher education projects funded by the US Department of Education, and Assessing ELLs with Disabilities Institute funded by the Massachusetts Department of Elementary & Secondary Education.
 She also co-directs the UDL-Teaching Portuguese Worldwide Project and is the co-founder of the Portuguese World Language Institute.
 She maintains international collaborations with University of the Azores, Universidade Aberta, University of Madeira, and CAST.org.
 Responsible for implementing UDL in Portuguese.

 Maria Serpa: My Mission